Soul ties friendship is an intense emotional connection you have with another person.

 They will be there, even at your lowest point.

 The actual test of friendship is time and circumstance; when a friend sticks with you through thick and thin, they are a godly soul tie.
 They wouldn’t leave you when you were at your lowest point; on the contrary, it would bring you guys closer to each other.
 Regardless of where you are in life, religious friendship and soul ties will always be there for you.

 You can trust them with anything.

-Someone with whom you can comfortably confide on delicate personal matters is a godly soul tie friendship.
-Instead of snitching to others, they will honor your trust and respect the responsibility you gave them to keep the secret to themselves.
+Someone with whom you can comfortably confide in delicate personal matters is a godly soul-tie friendship.
+Instead of snitching on others, they will honor your trust and respect the responsibility you gave them to keep the secret to themselves.
 Also, godly friendship soul ties will not use your secrets as a tool to harm and use you.

 Their criticism is constructive, not destructive.

 Admittedly, hearing criticism will always be a tough pill to swallow.
-And a godly soul tie friendship will give their objections in a manner that comes from a place of love and understanding.
+A godly soul-tie friendship will give their objections in a manner that comes from a place of love and understanding.
 They would tell you the truth not because they are judging you but because they genuinely want you to become better.

 How to Break an Ungodly Soul Ties Friendship?

 Ask and allow God to complete you with His love.

 We must remember this: only God can complete us.
 This step isn’t only for breaking the ungodly soul ties friendship, but it is also for when we create new relationships.
 Remember that we gain more than lose when we walk away from an ungodly relationship.
 We need to realize that we weren’t incomplete in the first place; it only felt that way because we don’t put effort into our relationship with God as much as we do with others.